asuttles/AndyEdit/README.md

 AndyEdit uses the POSIX 'getline' utility.
 This may not be found on all systems.

-AndyEdit is being developed using the LLVM clang compiler and ncurses 5.7 on OpenBSD 6.7.
+AndyEdit has been developed using the Clang compiler and ncurses 5.7 on OpenBSD 6.7.

-AndyEdit has been tested using the GNU gcc 9.3 compiler and ncurses 6.2 on Void Linux 5.4
+AndyEdit has been tested using the GNU gcc 9.3 compiler and ncurses 6.2 on Void Linux 5.4.

 ## Versioning